-We continue to do any surgeries related to conditions that threaten a patient’s life and we have resumed elective procedures and surgeries starting including inpatient, outpatient and endoscopies (including screening colonoscopies).
+We continue to do any surgeries related to conditions that threaten a patient’s life as well as elective procedures and surgeries including inpatient, outpatient and endoscopies (including screening colonoscopies).
 If you have questions, please contact your medical provider or surgeon.
 If you need an appointment or provider referral call (406) 327-4170.

 Additional information can be found in our Patient FAQ

 At this time, tests for COVID-19 require a provider order.
 Visiting a provider does not necessarily mean you need testing or that you will receive testing.
 A medical provider will screen you for symptoms and rule out other respiratory ailments, and will test at their own discretion or upon admission to the hospital.
 Providers follow all appropriate CDC, state and local guidelines.
 Patients should follow instructions from providers regardless of whether a test was done, as testing does not change the patient’s course of treatment.